 (d) Therapeutic radiology by the "Canadian Royal College of Physicians and Surgeons"; or

-(2) In active practice of therapeutic radiology, and has completed two hundred hours of instruction in basic radiation techniques applicable to the use of an external beam radiation therapy unit, five hundred hours of supervised work experience, and a minimum of three years of supervised clinical experience.
+(2) In active practice of therapeutic radiology, and has completed two hundred hours of instruction in basic radiation techniques applicable to the use of an external beam radiation therapy unit, five hundred hours of supervised work experience, and supervised clinical experience.

 (a) To satisfy the requirement for instruction, the classroom and laboratory training shall include:

 (i) Radiation physics and instrumentation;